societal psychology lab

 Denise Baron - Visiting Fellow (former PhD student)

-Denise recently graduated with PhD from the LSE Methodology Department, supervised by Ben Lauderdale (primary) and Jennifer Sheehy-Skeffington (secondary), and is commencing a postdoctoral fellowship at the Centre for the Politics of Feelings (with Manos Tsakiris).
-Her research focuses on the role of group-related concerns, such as egaltiarianism and authoritarianism, in shaping political candidate preferences and voter behaviour.
-While working at the lab in 2016, Denise led a team of research assistants working on perceptions of economic inequality for a series of studies funded by the Tobin Project, while also conducting data collection and analysis for our studies of the psychology of scarcity and low social status.
-Denise holds a BA in American Studies from the University of Notre Dame and an MSc in Social & Public Communication from the LSE.
+Denise graduated with her PhD from the LSE Methodology Department, supervised by Ben Lauderdale (primary) and Jennifer Sheehy-Skeffington (secondary), and has since completed a postdoctoral fellowship at the Centre for the Politics of Feelings (with Manos Tsakiris).
+She is currently an Associate Director on the polling team at Public First.
+Her research uses a mixture of discrete choice experiment and secondary data analysis to examine the role of group-related concerns, such as egaltiarianism and authoritarianism, in shaping political candidate preferences and voter behaviour.
+Past work in the last included leading a team of research assistants working on perceptions of economic inequality for a series of studies funded by the Tobin Project, while also conducting data collection and analysis for our studies of the psychology of scarcity and low social status.
+Denise holds a BA in American Studies from the University of Notre Dame and an MSc (with distinction) in Social & Public Communication from the LSE.
 She has previously worked as a political strategist in the United States, and her Masters dissertation investigated the phenomenon of ‘nationalistic nostalgia’ among UK voters in the wake of the Brexit referendum.
 Alongside her academic work, Denise is a freelance consultant in political strategy and communications, while developing a line of products in politically-themed printmaking.

 Iván Cano - PhD Student